Hoya imbricata is a unique wax plant with large, silver-splashed leaves if provided with proper care.

 - Add a foundation layer of soil before placing the new plant inside to give the roots more room to develop.

-- After that, gently transplant the Hoya imbricata into a larger container, ideally terracotta.
+- After that, gently transplant the Hoya imbricata into a larger container and keep watering and fertilizing.

 However, avoid cutting the peduncle, which is the inflorescence’s base.
 Year after year, the flower will bloom in this spot.

 Similarly, curling, wilting, yellowing of leaves, and general reduced development are symptoms of aphid infestations in Hoya imbricata.

 Tips to Prune Hoya Imbricata

 - Before pruning your plant, let the flowers fall off rather than remove the spurs or peduncles.

 - Hoya imbricata that is up to 10 ft long should be pruned.